FourthEstateOrg/Newswire-Publisher/readme.txt

 3. The news content arrives automatically.
 Ready to publish.

 == Changelog ==

+= 1.0.0.6 -
+* Bugfix: Correct issue where author may not be correctly set on news import.

 = 1.0.0.5 -
 * Updated hyperlinks and version compliance.